Smudge202/smudge202.github.io/_posts/2016-04-12-clean-space-introduction.md

 tags: ["clean-space"]
 ---

 All my life I've dreamt of writing a game.
 Not just any game; one game in particular.
 The subject of countless hours of daydreaming, theorycrafting, brainstorming, and outright planning.
-For a long time I put off this endeavour, all too aware that one should never undertake a project of the magnitude I intend for *my game*.
+For a long time I put off this endeavour, all too aware that one should never undertake a project of the magnitude I intend for *my game*, as their *first* game.
 I've glimpsed at the possibility of game development [from afar](http://blog.devbot.net/industry) whilst growing my skill and experience as a [Senior Software Developer](http://blog.devbot.net/senior).
 At long last, it's time to act.

 ## Intent